JolleJolles/pirecorder/paper/paper.md

 # Acknowledgements
-I acknowledge financial support from the Alexander von Humboldt-Stiftung (postdoctoral fellowship to JWJ), the Zukunfstkolleg, Institute for Advanced Study (postdoctoral fellowship to JWJ), and the Dr. J.L.
-Dobberke Foundation (research grant to JWJ),
+This research was made possible by a postdoctoral fellowship from the the Alexander von Humboldt-Stiftung, a postdoctoral fellowship from the Zukunfstkolleg, Institute for Advanced Study, and a research grant from the Dr. J.L.
+Dobberke Foundation.

 # References